Winter in Africa Guide: Essential Travel Facts from North to South

 It’s better to blend in with neutrals.
 This applies any time of year.

-- Especially if you’ll be at high altitudes, or in the far north end or far south end of Africa, pack some warm things in winter, especially if you’re planning a safari.
-Early mornings can be very cool.
+▶ Especially if you’ll be at high altitudes, or in the far north end or far south end of Africa, pack some warm things in winter, especially if you’re planning a safari.
+Early mornings and evenings can be very cool.

 - layers like light short and long-sleeved T-shirts, quick-drying